-RESTORATION OF THE RUINS
+CONSERVATION OF THE RUINS

-The landscape around the ruin must be arranged so that the audience can walk around it.
+The landscape around the ruin will be arranged so that the audience can walk around it.
 We will also provide information on how the royal estate may have looked and how the buildings were used.

 2017.
 THE NATIONAL GOVERNMENT GRANTS NOK 10 MILL TO THE AVALDSNES ROYAL MANOR PROJECT